ElektraInitiative/libelektra/src/libs/highlevel/README.md

 Notice, that you should always check if an error occurred by comparing it to `NULL` after the function call.

 If an error happened, it is often useful to show an error message to the user.
 A description of what went wrong is provided in the
 `ElektraError` struct and can be accessed using `elektraErrorDescription (error)`.
-A complete list of the provided accessors for error-details can be found in [elektra_error.c](/src/libs/highlevel/elektra_error.c).
+Additionally the error code can be accessed through
+`elektraErrorCode (error)`.
+NOTE: The error API is still a work in progress, so more functions will likely be added in the future.

 To avoid leakage of memory, you have to call `elektraErrorReset (&error)` (ideally as soon as you are finished resolving the error):